crespum/edge-ai/README.md

 - [Tutorial: Low Power Deep Learning on the OpenMV Cam](https://community.arm.com/innovation/b/blog/posts/low-power-deep-learning-on-openmv-cam)
 - [TinyML: Machine Learning with TensorFlow on Arduino and Ultra-Low Power Micro-Controllers](http://shop.oreilly.com/product/0636920254508.do) - O'Reilly book written by Pete Warden, Daniel Situnayake.
 - [tinyML Summit](https://www.tinymlsummit.org/) - Annual conference and monthly meetup celebrated in California, USA.
 Talks and slides are usually [available from the website](https://www.tinymlsummit.org/#meetups).
+- [TinyML Papers and Projects](https://github.com/gigwegbe/tinyml-papers-and-projects) - Compilation of the most recent paper's and projects in the TinyML/EdgeAI field.

 # Contributing
 - Please check for duplicates first.